-What our voluntary and community sector told us Our response They want to see a visible council presence on a locality level Our proposal will ensure that frontline staff will be based locally and connected to colleagues through technology. with main offices in each district area providing information and high-quality services in each of the county's market towns and major areas of population.
-They think locality arrangements need to be flexible and co-designed with communities in order to accommodate local circumstances.
-Our proposal includes the development of locally owned and developed plans for each locality co-designed with communities.
-They want to see further investment in localities and community support Our proposal for community networks to support local engagement activity and place-based social action work will build on the County Council's Stronger Communities approach to support and empower local communities.
+What our voluntary and community sector told us Our res They want to see a visible council presence on a locality level Our propo and conne in each di in each of They think locality arrangements need to be flexible and co-designed with communities in order to accommodate local circumstances.
+Our propo develope They want to see further investment in localities and community support Our propo engagem will build o approach

 'The challenges associated with a County like North Yorkshire require a coordinated effort to ensure that all communities are supported equally.
 In a time of great uncertainty and disruption, a single unitary council will create the least disruption and create the most expedited route to the final devolution deal.
 Therefore, supporting the most vulnerable in our communities in the fastest way possible.'

-David Sharp, Chief Executive, North Yorkshire Youth
+David Sharp, Chief Executive, North Yorkshire Youth ponse osal will ensure that frontline staff will be based locally nected to colleagues through technology. with main offices listrict area providing information and high-quality services f the county's market towns and major areas of population.